-It is undeniable that reading is important for a child’s development.
+It is undeniable that there are many benefits of reading for child’s development.
 It builds so many skills – helping children learn, develop a relationship with the world, understand feelings and emotions and explore narratives and history.

-Supporting a child to read, and getting involved with their reading, is one of the most rewarding things a parent can do.
+Helping your child to readand getting involved with their reading, is one of the most rewarding things a parent can do.

-So, let’s dive a little deeper and properly explore why reading is important for children.
+So, lets dive a little deeper and properly explore the benefits of reading for children.

 Focusing on a story, characters and plot is good practice for a child and an interactive way to develop focus.
 Skills like concentration and focus are very important for school aged children who spend many hours a day listening and interacting with peers and teachers at school.